ilangdev/FCrypt/README.md

-## Formalization some topics in zk Stark protocol
+## A repository for formalizing themes of zk cryptographic protocols such as Stark, Plonk, Jolt.